motiur3214/covid-vaccination/README.md

 - optimized query for quick search response
 - cached search result for faster response
 - route cache for serving request faster

+- If i had more time i would like to do test cases